confluentinc/event-streaming-patterns/docs/event-processing/event-splitter.md

 ```

 ## Considerations
-* Should child events be routed to the same stream or a different stream?
-See [Event Router](../event-processing/event-router.md) on how to route events to different locations.
+* If child events need to be routed to different streams, see [Event Router](../event-processing/event-router.md) for routing events to different locations.
 * Capacity planning and sizing: splitting the original event into N child events leads to write amplification, thereby increasing the volume of events that must be managed by the event streaming platform.
 * Event Lineage: Your use case may require tracking the lineage of parent and child events.
 If so, ensure that the child events include a data field containing a reference to the original parent event, e.g. a unique identifier.

+## References
+* This pattern is derived from [Splitter](https://www.enterpriseintegrationpatterns.com/patterns/messaging/Sequencer.html) in Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf